MiCurry/ModEM-Examples/CSEM/README.md

 [fftw]: https://www.fftw.org/

 ### Dipole1D+EM1D Configuration

+> **WARNING:** It appears that the Dipole1D has issues when running with MPI at
+> this time.
+Thus, if you would like to use MPI and CSEM please use EM1D
+> instead.

 To run with both Dipole1D+EM1D, you will similarly you will need to set the FFTW variable in order to run the EM1D: